Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Introduction

 \end{maintheorem}

-The exponentially large mixing time in \eqref{eq-tmix-principale} is in striking contrast with the rapid mixing displayed by Glauber dynamics of the $(1+1)$D SOS model~\cites{MS,CMT}.
-When $d=1$ it is known that the main driving effect is a mean-curvature motion which induces a diffusive relaxation to equilibrium, with $\tmix$ of order $L^2$ up to poly($\log L$) corrections.
-As we will see, in $(2+1)$\Dim instead the main mechanism behind equilibration is a series of metastable transitions through an increasing series of effective energy barriers caused by the entropic repulsion.
-This is also in contrast with the behavior of related interface models with continuous heights as e.g.\ in \cites{DN,FFNV}.
+The exponentially large mixing time in (\ref{eq-tmix-principale}) is in striking contrast with the rapid mixing displayed by Glauber dynamics of the $(1+1)\Dim$ SOS model \mbox{\cite{MS,CMT}}.
+When $d=1$ it is known that the main driving effect is a mean-curvature motion which induces a diffusive relaxation to equilibrium, with $\tmix$ of order $L^2$ up to $\operatorname{poly}(\log L$) corrections.
+As we will see, in $(2+1)\Dim$ instead the main mechanism behind equilibration is a series of metastable transitions through an increasing series of effective energy barriers caused by the entropic repulsion.
+This is also in contrast with the behavior of related interface models with continuous heights as, for example, in \cite{DN,FFNV}.